-The record establishes that ICE mailed a copy of ICE Form I-340, Notice to Obligor to Deliver Alien, to the Co-Obligor at the address it provided on the delivery bond, via U.S. Postal Service certified mail, return receipt requested.
-The record also establishes that a signatory for the Co-Obligor signed for receipt of the ICE Form I-340.
-The record further establishes that the ICE Form I-340 specified the date, place, time, and purpose for the Co-Obligor to deliver the bonded noncitizen.
+The record establishes that ICE mailed a copy of ICE Form I-340, Notice to Obligor to Deliver Alien, to the Co-Obligor at the address it provided on the delivery bond, via U.S. Postal Service certified mail, return receipt requested, and that an agent for the Co-Obligor signed for receipt of the Form I-340 many weeks before the delivery date.
+The record further establishes that the ICE Form I-340 specified the date, place, time, and purpose for the Obligors to deliver the bonded noncitizen.
 Therefore, we conclude that the Co-Obligor was properly served notice of when and where to deliver the bonded noncitizen.